thechosen2/thechosen2.github.io/public/markdowns/aboutme.md

 <img> src=(./assets/pfp5.png) height=(350px) radius=(175)
 ## Hi, I'm Pranav, and I like to make stuff.
-I'm currently pursuing my Bachelor's in Electrical Engineering at IIT Bombay.
+I'm currently pursuing my Bachelor's in Electrical Engineering with honors and a Dual Minor in CSE and Physics at IIT Bombay.
 As of now, I'm interested in Semiconductor and Quantum Physics.
 A few of my other hobbies include racquet sports, piano and quizzing.
 I also [click photos sometimes.](/#/camera) This website is (supposed to be) a culmination of a bunch of things I'm interested in/ random thoughts/an archive of sorts.
 Feel free to send me an [email](mailto:pravmalpani@gmail.com)!